No matter how big or small, we’ve all experienced some kind of trauma as children.

 How to do a meditation journey:

-You might like to repeat your question every now and then if nothing of significance arises inside of your mind.
-This process could take anywhere from a couple of minutes to 1 hour or more.
+You might like to repeat your question every now and then if nothing of significance arises in your mind.
+This process could take anywhere from a couple of minutes to 1 hour or more, so give yourself a lot of space.

 How to do a visualization journey: